sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     -- DROP TABLE MYTABLE;
     ```

-    As the default interval time for this check by default is set to 1 hour, it can be manually trigged by pressing the Check Now button in the alert definitions app within the SAP HANA cockpit.
+    As the default interval time for this check is 1 hour, the check can be manually trigged by pressing the Check Now button in the alert definitions app within the SAP HANA cockpit.

     ![check now](check-now.png)